How to improve team performance in software engineering?

 For example, we built a product called Live Lens, a camera sharing solution for providing remote support.
 We took the camera sharing component and re-used it in other products, upgraded legacy architecture, and rationalized the number of technical components we need to support.
 This decision reduced technical complexity.

+I'll tell you a leadership story.
 I used to work for a company in the UK, which I left for a few years and went back to a more senior role as a managing technical architect.
 I was brought back to turn around a team that was doing what I used to do.

 I started on the client side.
 I built connections with the customers, both on the level of management and technical representatives.
 They weren’t satisfied, because the team was behind on delivering.
 I asked to see the issues log, the scope of work, the backlog, what they were working on, and how overdue each item was.